 An event of this size requires cooperation and effort from a large number of volunteers.
 Please submit a list of at least 10 individuals who have agreed to form the core of the local planning committee.
-Additionally, list any expertise these committee members may bring from other facets of their lives that will help accomplish the work that needs to be done, such as administrative background, event planning and coordination, facilities management, bookkeeping, finance, etc. Please note past ABC attendance or any involvement with WSO.
+Additionally, list any expertise these committee members may bring from other facets of their lives that will help accomplish the work that needs to be done, such as administrative background, event planning and coordination, facilities management, bookkeeping, finance, etc. Please note past ABC/AWC attendance or any involvement with WSO.